react-native-elements/react-native-elements/README.md

 Interested in contributing to this repo?
 Check out our [Contributing Guide](https://github.com/react-native-training/react-native-elements/blob/master/.github/CONTRIBUTING.MD) and submit a PR for a new feature/bug fix.

-#### First Contributors
+### First Contributors

-We encourage every to contribute & submit PR's especially first time contributors.
+We encourage everyone to contribute & submit PR's especially first time contributors.
 Look for the label `good first issue` on the issues.
 Click [here](https://github.com/react-native-training/react-native-elements/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to see them.

 If there is something you's like to see or request a new feature, please submit an [issue](https://github.com/react-native-training/react-native-elements/issues/new) or a [pull request](https://github.com/react-native-training/react-native-elements/pulls).

-#### Slack Community
+### Slack Community

 In case you have any other question or would like to come say **Hi!** to the RNE community, join our [Slack team](https://reactnativetraining.herokuapp.com/).
-See you on the other side! 😃
+See you on the other side! 👋😃

 ## Backers